Lee–Enfield: Design and history

 The Lee–Enfield rifle was derived from the earlier Lee–Metford, a mechanically similar black-powder rifle, which combined James Paris Lee's rear-locking bolt system that had a barrel featuring rifling designed by William Ellis Metford.
 The bolt has a relatively short bolt throw and features rear-mounted lugs, and the bolt operating handle places the bolt knob just rearwards of the trigger at a favourable ergonomic position close to the operator's hand.
 The action features helical locking surfaces (the technical term is interrupted threading).
-This means that final headspace is not achieved until the bolt handle is turned down all the way.
+This means that the final headspace is not achieved until the bolt handle is turned down all the way.
 Helical locking lugs were probably used both to allow the chambering of imperfect or dirty ammunition and also so that the closing cam action is distributed over the entire mating faces of both bolt and receiver lugs.
 This is one reason the bolt closure feels smooth.
 The rifle was also equipped with a detachable sheet-steel, 10-round, double-column magazine, a very modern development in its day.
 Originally, the concept of a detachable magazine was opposed in some British Army circles, as some feared that the private soldier might be likely to lose the magazine during field campaigns.
 Early models of the Lee–Metford and Lee–Enfield even used a short length of chain to secure the magazine to the rifle.
-To further facilitate rapid aimed fire the rifle can be cycled by most riflemen without loss of sight picture.
+To further facilitate rapid aimed fire, the rifle can be cycled by most riflemen without loss of sight picture.

 These design features facilitate rapid cycling and fire compared to other bolt-action designs like the Mauser.
 The Lee bolt-action and 10-round magazine capacity enabled a well-trained rifleman to perform the "mad minute" firing 20 to 30 aimed rounds in 60 seconds, making the Lee–Enfield the fastest military bolt-action rifle of the day.
 The current world record for aimed bolt-action fire was set in 1914 by a musketry instructor in the British Army—Sergeant Instructor Snoxall—who placed 38 rounds into a 12 in target at 300 yd in one minute.
 Some straight-pull bolt-action rifles were thought faster but lacked the simplicity, reliability, and generous magazine capacity of the Lee–Enfield.
 Several First World War accounts tell of British troops repelling German attackers who subsequently reported that they had encountered machine guns, when in fact it was simply a group of well-trained riflemen armed with SMLE Mk III rifles.